skairunner/gamma/README.md

 ## Examples

-`ArrayGraph` is a reference `Graph` implementation.
+`DefaultGraph` is a reference `Graph` implementation backed by arrays for nodes, adjacencies, and edges.
 Node, neighbor, and edge iteration order are stable and determined by the `from_adjacency` function.

 ```rust